-a.
-To the extent that a change in federal law, regulation, or policy requires either a reduction or an increase in federal financial participation (FFP) for expenditures made under this demonstration, the state must adopt, subject to CMS approval, a modified budget neutrality agreement as well as a modified allotment neutrality worksheet for the demonstration as necessary to comply with such change.
-The modified budget neutrality agreement will be effective upon the implementation of the change.

-- b.
-If mandated changes in the federal law require state legislation, the changes must take effect on the day such state legislation becomes effective, or on the last day such legislation was required to be in effect under the law. - 5.
-State Plan Amendments.
+- a To the extent that a change in federal law, regulation, or policy requires either a reductionor an increase in federal financial participation (FFP) for expenditures made under this demonstration, the state must adopt, subject to CMS approval, a modified budget neutrality agreement as well as a modified allotment neutrality worksheet for the demonstration as necessary to comply with such change.
+The modified budget neutrality agreement will be effective upon the implementation of the change. - b.
+If a change in the federal law mandated programmatic changes that require state legislation, the changes must take effect on the earlier of the day such state legislation becomes effective, or on the day such changes were required to be in effect under federal law. - 5 State Plan Amendments.
 The state will not be required to submit Title XIX or XXI state plan amendments for changes affecting any populations made eligible solely through the demonstration.
 If a population eligible through the Medicaid or CHIP state plan is affected by a change to the demonstration, a conforming amendment to the appropriate state plan may be required, except as otherwise noted in these STCs.
 In all such instances the Medicaid state plan governs.